+- 15. Was developing articulation agreements ever part of your project/center activities?

+- □ Yes

-15. Was developing articulation agreements ever part of you ☐ Yes r project/center a ctivities? ☐ No (If NO, please skip to Question 17) in No (II No, please skip to Question 17) Report the number of articulation agreements, institution heducation level. s, and students as sociated with Education on Level High school to 2-year college 2-year college to 4-year college Total number of articulation agreements developed in 2011 Total number of articulation agreements in place in 2011 (sequential and concurrent) C. Number of institutions involved in all the agreements Number of students that matriculated in 2011 (enrolled at the higher education level under the terms of an articulation agreement) Evaluation 17.
-Do you have a current, written evaluation plan for your p ☐ Yes ☐ No roject/center?
-18. If you have any information related to the evaluation of instruments, reports), please provide the URL where the http:// e.g., plans,
+- □ No (If NO, please skip to Question 17)

+16. Report the number of articulation agreements, institutions, and students associated with each education level.

+Education Level High school to 2-year college 2-year college 4-year college a.
+Total number of articulation agreements developed in 2013 b.
+Total number of articulation agreements in place in 2013 (sequential and concurrent) C. Number of institutions involved in all the agreements d.
+Number of students that matriculated in 2013 (enrolled at the higher education level under the terms of an articulation agreement)

+Evaluation

+- 17. Do you have a current, written evaluation plan for your project/center? - □ Yes - □ No - If you have any information related to the evaluation of your grant online (e.g., plans, instruments, reports), please provide the URL where they can be located: http://

-17. Sele ct the type of evaluator(s) used by your project/center (check all that apply).
-We do not have an evaluator, either internal or external Evaluator external to project/center and institution (i.e., hired specifically to evaluate this grant) Evaluator external to project/center, but internal to institution (i.e., hired specifically to evaluate this grant) Internal evaluator (i.e., is a member of your staff) 20.
-Wha at type of report did you receive from your evaluator in 2011? (check all that apply) Written Oral None (If NONE, skip to Question 22) 21.
-How appl has your project/center used the information provided in the report(s)? (check all that y) To make changes in our activities To make changes in our goals To make changes in our evaluation strategies For marketing our work To gauge impact To inform stakeholders (e.g., partners, industry, advisory board, NSF) Ans wer (Question 22 only if you indicated use of an external evaluator in Question 17.
-22. teled frequently did your external evaluator interact with your staff (e.g., e-mail, conferences, face-to-face) in 2011?
-Rarely (annually or semiannually) Infrequently (not every month but at least quarterly) Occasionally (more often than quarterly and as much as monthly) Often (more often than monthly and as much as biweekly) Continually (very nearly weekly, weekly, or more often)
+- 19. Select the type of evaluator(s) used by your project/center (check all that apply). - U We do not have an evaluator, either internal or external - □ Evaluator external to project/center and institution (i.e., hired specifically to evaluate this grant) - □ Evaluator external to project/center, but internal to institution (i.e., hired specifically to evaluate this grant) - □ Internal evaluator (i.e., is a member of your staff)

+a.
+Please provide the name of your evaluator and her/his organizational affiliation (e.g., John Smith, Western Michigan University).

+- 20. What type of report did you receive from your evaluator in 2013? (check all that apply)

+- □ Written

+- □ Oral

+- □ None (If NONE, skip to Question 22)

+- 21. How has your project/center used the information provided in the report(s)? (check all that apply)

+- □ To make changes in our activities

+- □ To make changes in our goals

+- □ To make changes in our evaluation strategies

+- □ For marketing our work

+- □ To gauge impact

+- To inform stakeholders (e.g., partners, industry, advisory board, NSF)

+Answer Question 22 only if you indicated use of an external evaluator in Question 19.

+- 22. How frequently did your external evaluator interact with your staff (e.g., e-mail, teleconferences, face-to-face) in 2013? - □ Rarely (annually or semiannually) - □ Infrequently (not every month but at least quarterly) - □ Occasionally (more often than quarterly and as much as monthly) - □ Often (more often than monthly and as much as biweekly) - □ Continually (very nearly weekly, weekly, or more often)